 - "Candidate seemed to have the brain of a chimp.
 Was surprised he could speak without forgetting to breathe.
 Interviewer confident candidate eats glue."

 I flew back to Colorado feeling pretty good about the whole thing.
-As it turns out, though, I was told over the phone (while trying to push a car out of the snow during the Denver blizzard) that I didn’t get the position.
+As it turns out, though, I was told over the phone (while trying to push a car out of the snow during the Denver blizzard) that I didn't get the position.
 I need to work on my algorithm skills, so I guess I got docked for not thinking of the best solution right away.
-The Google Recruiter told me it wasn’t the last guy that did me in, but I imagine if I had tried to come up with the best solution earlier (rather than the naive one so I could improve it) and if I had gotten a different interviewer for my last interview, I’d be writing this blog post from my desk at Google.
+The Google Recruiter told me it wasn't the last guy that did me in, but I can't help but wonder how close I was to writing this blog post from a desk at Google.

 Considering how much I wanted the job, I admit I'm pretty bummed about this.
 I'm allowed to re-apply in a year, but I can't imagine improving my "algorithm skills" without more information on where my problem areas were.
 What's really unfortunate is that I know if Google had hired me, I'd have done a good job.
 If I see my idea appear on Google Labs any time soon, I'm going to go nuts.